 The amount you need

 Although omega-3s are considered vital, recommendations on how much you need vary quite a bit from country to country.
-Most often the recommendations are around 250mg, 500mg or even 1,000 mg per day.
+Most often the recommendations range from 250-1000 mg per day.
 Emerging research suggests that 1000 mg (1 g) of EPA+DHA is a good daily amount to target.

 You can get EPA and DHA omega-3s by eating fish, taking a supplement or eating foods made with added EPA and DHA.

 A standard serving of fish is about 4 ounces (113 grams) by weight.
 Fatty fish – for example, salmon, mackerel, herring or tuna – tend to have higher omega-3 content.
-Eating two servings of fatty fish per week should help you meet the minimum guidelines for EPA and DHA to support an overall healthy diet.Omega-3 Content of Fish
+If you eat fatty fish twice per week, your omega-3 daily average would be about 250-500mg.Omega-3 Content of Fish

-If you do not regularly eat fish, or if you’re looking to raise your omega-3 levels in the body, a supplement can help.
-There are many options to choose from: supplements made from fish, krill and vegetarian marine algae; smaller-sized supplements for easier swallowing; enteric-coated supplements designed to reduce “fish burps;” flavored liquid formulas; and so much more.
+There are many options to choose from: supplements made from fish, krill or vegetarian marine algae; smaller-sized supplements for easier swallowing; enteric-coated supplements designed to reduce “fish burps;” flavored liquid formulas; and so much more.
 The key is to find a supplement that you like, and that you’ll stick with.

 Remember when you’re looking for a supplement, look at the Supplement Facts panel on the bottle or box, and add up the amounts of EPA and DHA provided in each serving (be sure to check the serving size, too!).More About Supplements